spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 .. image:: img/exporter_properties.png
    :align: center

-Specification used by the active Exporter item can be selected from the *Specification* combo box.
+Specification used by the active Exporter item can be selected from the *Specification* combobox.
 The |wrench| button opens *Exporter specification editor* where it is possible to edit the specification.

-Databases available for export from connected project items such as Data stores are listed in separate boxes below the Specification combo box.
+Databases available for export from connected project items such as Data stores are listed in separate boxes below the Specification combobox.
 An output filename is required for each database.

 Checking the *Time stamp output directories* box adds a time stamp to the item's output directories preventing output files from being overwritten.
 This may be useful for debugging purposes.